ChaerinMin/GenHeld/README.md

 In the `Object pasting` tab, put the input image as `Original image` and put the `xx_warped.png` as `Reference image`. `xx_warped.png` will be under either `outputs/xx/xx/evaluations` (if you only run evaluation) or `outputs/xx/xx/results`.
 Make a box around the object and run.

 ![diffeditor](readme_imgs/diffeditor.png)

+# Acknowledgement
+This work was supported by NASA grant #80NSSC23M0075, and NSF CAREER grant #2143576.

 # Citation